MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js2d.md

 ms.assetid: 01af8254-b073-445e-af4c-e474528f8aa3
 ---

-# Get Started Tutorial: A UWP game in JavaScript
+# Create a UWP game in JavaScript

 ## A simple 2D UWP game for the Windows Store, written in JavaScript and CreateJS